-If acne is a major skin concern for you, Almodovar recommends a medium to full coverage foundation to cover textured skin.
-When applying your foundation use a “clean brush or a clean sponge every application applying the product in a stippling motion.”
+If acne is a major skin concern for you, Almodovar recommends a medium to full coverage foundation.
+When applying your foundation, use a “clean brush or a clean sponge every application applying the product in a stippling motion.”

 To quench your dry skin throughout the day, Almodovar recommends a light coverage, hydrating foundation.
 When applying your product, use your “fingers and press the product into the skin,” for longer-lasting coverage, Almodovar says.

 To ditch the shine, choose a medium to full coverage foundation.
 When applying your product use a “sponge or brush because using your fingers can transfer the oil from your hands to your face,” Almodovar says.

 If you have combination skin, you can choose whether you want to be more on the dewy side or more on the matte side.
 But a slightly matte foundation will keep the T-zone oiliness at bay, and you can always add a highlight to your cheeks for a slight glow.
 Your coverage and application tool is completely up to you, but try not to use your fingers on your oily areas as to not clog your pores.